guardian/ferret/README.md

 # ferret

-> A tool for open source monitoring.
+> A tool for open source feeding.

 | Component | Function                                       |
 | --------- | ---------------------------------------------- |